reportportal/docs/src/md/src/DevGuides/async-reporting.md

 Async reporting is supported only in agents since version 5.0.0.
 To enable it you should set `rp.reporting.async=true` in `reportportal.properties`.
+By default (if property `rp.reporting.async` is not specified) agents work in synchronous mode.

 ```properties
 rp.endpoint=https://example.com